This topic is intended for administrators and developers with administration access rights in Episerver.

-You can add and remove websites from an Optimizely installation, perhaps to create short-lived campaign websites.
+You can easily add and remove websites from an Episerver installation, perhaps to create short-lived campaign websites.

-On the Config tab > System Configuration > Manage Websites, you can see an overview of existing websites in your installation.
+On the Config tab > Manage Websites, you can see an overview of existing websites in your installation.
 These websites share the same database, content types and templates, making it easy to set up new websites.
-You can also define whether content, such as blocks, folders, and media , should be shared or site-specific.
+You also can define whether content, such as blocks and folders, should be shared or site-specific.

 You can add new websites in the following ways:

 - Multi-site setup lets you have a single CMS site as a base (default site), and can create new sites in admin view that share the same root page, database and code base.
-The additional sites are automatically mapped and require no additional configuration (if the base site is mapped to wildcard), or they need manual configuration of host name.
+The additional sites are either automatically mapped and require no additional configuration (if the base site is mapped to wild card), or they need manual configuration of host name.

 When you work in a multi-site setup, you see all sites in the same interface, which makes it easy to work with them.
 One reason to run a multi-site setup with specific host name mapping (that is, a different IIS instance per CMS site) is that you can use different application pools, which means that if one site fails, the other sites continue to run.

 The following requirements must be met to manage websites in admin view:

 - Available licenses.
 A notification message informs you of the number of sites allowed by the license available for the installation.
 See License Information on the Admin tab for information.

 - Unique URL.
 In admin view, each website must have a unique URL and start page in the content tree.
 Start pages cannot be nested.